Exploring TPRS: A Deep Dive into Teaching Proficiency through Reading and Storytelling

 TPRS can be powerful, engaging, and transformative.
 It is not a quick fix, and it is not a low‑prep method.
 It requires:

-and a realistic understanding of what it can (and cannot) deliver
+A realistic understanding of what it can (and cannot) deliver.

 Used well, it can boost confidence, comprehension, and fluency, especially in KS3.
 Used alone, I am not convinced that it will prepare students for the full demands of KS4 (that's simply my view).